nayalchitra/e-kart/README.md

 # e-kart
-e-kart, and e-commerce application to explore the products, add to item cart and place order.
+e-kart, an e-commerce application to explore the products, add to item cart and place order.

 # Getting Started with Create React App